johnlpage/UniBench/reporting/template.md

 ### Analysis

-With the 48 threads we have we see that individual writes (batch size 1) it throttled by network hops and disk flushes to <4000 inserts per second - by batching we get this up to just under 18,000 inserts/second.
-We are at this point hitting the 125MB/s write limit of the AWS GP3 volume.
+With the 48 threads we have we see that individual writes (batch size 1) it throttled by network hops and disk flushes to only 6,000 inserts per second - by batching we get this up to just over 32,000 inserts/second.
+We are at this point hitting the 225/s write limit of our Disk.

 We can see that the optimal bulk insertion size here is 1,000 documents with a slight drop in speed at 2,000.
-Notably the IOPS is a little higher for the single inserts even though the throughput is lower, this is because there are extra writes/flushes required to make each record separately durable, there is a lack of amortization of resources.
+Notably, the IOPS is a little higher for the single inserts even though the throughput is lower, this is because there are extra writes/flushes required to make each record separately durable, there is a lack of amortization of resources.

+Batches of 1,000 are good for a bulk ingestion but in a continuous ingestion scenario where we may be waiting in the client to build us a set to send the 750ms latency for 1,000 documents is quite high ( although with parallel threads it still allows good throughput) - smaller batches betwen 10 and 100 give far lower latency per individual write at the expense of lower throughput.

+### Key Takeaways

+* Avoid sending individual write to the database if latency allows.
+* Consider queueing in the client and sending documents in small batches.
+* When loading a large data set, use batches of between 4 and 10MB in size.
+* MongoDB can process batches in parallel so do not send them serially.

 ## Impact of primary key type on write speed

 ### Description

+This test looks at the impact of using an ObjectID vs. a random GUID versus an id constructed from AccountId and Timestamp such as you might use to record a financial transaction.
+This value being the uniquely indexed primary key used to identify documents.

-All Documents in MongoDB ha a primary key defined as the first field inthe document, this field is always called `_id`.
-Where the application does not supply it then the default value is assigned, a Unique ObjectId() value - ObjectID is a 12 byte GUID where the firat 4 bytes are the time in seconds since 1970, these are therefore approximately sequential.
+All Documents in MongoDB have a primary key defined as the first field in the document, this field is always called `_id`.
+Where the application does not supply it, then the client assigns a unique value.
+The data type of this auto-assigned value is ObjectId.
+An ObjectID is a 12-byte GUID where the first 4 bytes are the time in seconds since 1970, these are therefore approximately sequential.

-The `_id` index is a BTree index, inserting mostly sequential values means older parts of the index do not need to be acessed for writes and new values are inserted into a small set of blocks reducing the write I/O
+In MongoDB all database indexes are BTree indexes.
+Inserting mostly sequential values into a BTree means older pages of the index do not need to be accessed for writes and new values are inserted into a small set of pages reducing the required disk write operations.

-By contrast, if a wholly random value is used for `_id` like a UUID then each new value may need to read or write any part of the index resulting in far more dirty blocks to be written to disk and more RAM required to cache it.
+By contrast, if a wholly random, application-assigned value is used for `_id` like a UUID then each new value may need to read or write any part of the index resulting in far more dirty blocks to be written to disk and more RAM required to cache it.

-In the middle ground an ID May have an inituial portion such as an account ID or Customer ID followed by a timestamp - in this case there will be one active block per user.
+In the middle ground an application assigned _id May have an initial semi-random portion such as an account ID or Customer ID followed by a timestamp.
+In this case there will be one active index page per user.

-This test looks at the impact of using an ObjectID vs a random UUID versus a typical id constructed from AccountId and Timestamp such as you might use to record a financial transaction (BUSINESS_ID).
-In the Oatter case the id is a string srting with ACC followed by
-5 digits for the account and 8 hex characters for the timestamp.
+In this test case our business _id is a string starting with "ACC" followed by 5 digits for the account and 8 hex characters for the timestamp.
 We insert 24 Million 1KB documents and measure the speed of each variant.
 The insert batch size was 1,000.

+We try to keep the indexed keys of comparable size.

 ### Performance